Bedroom carpet ideas – 10 cozy flooring styles for your sleep space

 1. Choose wool for hardwearing luxury

-‘Wool floor coverings are ideal for bedrooms as they are hardwearing and soft underfoot,’ says Jenna Kane, Product Development Lead at Kersaint Cobb
+‘Wool floor coverings are ideal for bedrooms as they are hardwearing and soft underfoot,’ says Jenna Kane, Product Development Lead at Kersaint Cobb.

-The durability of wool makes it a good choice for high traffic areas and is popular for living room carpet ideas too, but it comes with extra benefits that really help in bedrooms.
+The durability of wool makes it a good choice for high-traffic areas and is popular for living room carpet ideas too, but it comes with extra benefits that really help in bedrooms.

-‘As a natural fibre, wool is also breathable and it will be warm in the winter but remain cool in the summer,’ adds Kane.
+‘As a natural fibre, wool is also breathable and it will be warm in the winter but remain cool in the summer,’ adds Jenna.
 ‘Incorporating wool into your scheme can offer a selection of benefits, including being a natural insulator and a great way to absorb noise to keep rooms peaceful.’

 2. Create an elegant, calming space with neutrals

-Neutral room ideas, including a warm grey carpet with a slight lustre, have been employed deftly in this project by Millier.
-‘The careful combination of muted colors, complimented by striking reflective accents, breaks any rigidity of form to achieve a fresh, international look for the discerning homeowner,’ says Helen Westlake, Creative Director at Millier.
-‘We designed the main bedroom suite as a haven of tranquillity, with an opulent full height velvet headboard as the centrepiece.
-The neutral colored carpet and luxurious fabrics such as cashmere complete the elegant feel of the room.’
+Neutral room ideas, including a warm gray carpet with a slight lustre, have been employed deftly in this project by Millier.
+‘The careful combination of muted colors, complemented by striking reflective accents, breaks any rigidity of form to achieve a fresh, international look for the discerning homeowner,’ says Helen Westlake, Creative Director at Millier.

 3. Don't be afraid of pattern